w3c/strategy/.github/ISSUE_TEMPLATE/04_chartering.md

 Known or potential areas of concern?:

-Where would you like to see issues raised? (github preferred, email, ...)
+Where would charter proponents like to see issues raised? (github preferred, email, ...)